 Revenue operations mean different things to different people.
 However, its core component is unification and collaboration.
 With a sound revenue operations strategy, an organization can align its departments to ignite its revenue engine.

 Organizations that align their revenue engine can grow 12-15 times faster than non-aligned companies and can be up to 34% more profitable.

 Alignment facilitates team collaboration across the board.
 Sharing relevant data and defined metrics, marketing, sales, and customer success professionals can ensure that everyone works toward the same business objectives.

-Jacqueline Brown of Business Success Factors shared her organization's insight on revenue operations.
+Doug Brown of Business Success Factors shared her organization's insight on revenue operations.

 "A successful company does not separate marketing, sales, and operations, but rather, it intertwines them so that they are all working together to help elevate the client experience along the full customer journey.
 Although each department may have a differentiated role, they all work together in tandem to increase revenue."

 These characteristics allow organizations to improve their customer lifetime value (LTV), enhance their operations' efficiency, and involve all customer-facing departments in every stage of the customer's journey.